Pentagon ends deployment of 2,000 National Guard troops in Los Angeles

 "We call on Trump and the Department of Defense to end this theater and send everyone home now,” he said.

-Klepper reported from Washington and Taxin from Santa Ana, California.
-Sophie Austin in Sacramento, Julie Watson in San Diego and Hallie Golden in Seattle contributed to this report.
+Klepper reported from Washington and Watson from San Diego.
+Sophie Austin in Sacramento, Amy Taxin in Santa Ana, California, and Hallie Golden in Seattle contributed to this report.

 Credit: AP